MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_ob_pre_operation_information.md

 A new handle to a process or thread will be opened.
 Use <b>Parameters-&gt;CreateHandleInformation</b> for create-specific information.

 #### OB_OPERATION_HANDLE_DUPLICATE

 A process or thread handle will be duplicated.
 Use <b>Parameters-&gt;DuplicateHandleInformation</b> for duplicate-specific information.

+### -field Flags

+Reserved.
+Use the <b>KernelHandle</b> member instead.

+### -field KernelHandle

+A bit that specifies whether the handle is a kernel handle.
+If this member is <b>TRUE</b>, the handle is a kernel handle.
+Otherwise, this handle is not a kernel handle.

+### -field Reserved

+Reserved for system use.

 ### -field Object